-Word Limits: unless explicitly stated by an individual lecturer, the expected word limit for Year 2 essays is approximately 2,200-2,500 words, excluding references.
+Word Limits: unless explicitly stated by an individual lecturer, the expected word limit for written assignments is approximately 2,200-2,500 words, excluding references.
 Where the assessment for a module is 100% Continuous Assessment, word limits may be longer.